ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 The scalar solvers and the first chapter of the notebook are done as of v0.1.2.

-Chapter 2 is under construction and I'll tag this when the solvers are done.
-I'll tag v0.2.2 when the notebook is ready.
+Chapter 2 is under construction.
+The solvers are done and this is v0.2.0.
+I'm moving to GitHub Actions and will tag v0.2.1 when that's done.
+I'll tag v0.2.2 when the notebook, print book and the mappings between them are ready.
+I'll register the package at that time.

 nsol.jl, Newton with direct linear solvers, is done.
 I am finishing the test problems now.